beginning of content

 What are the symptoms of oesophageal cancer?

-You may have general symptoms of cancer including:
+You may have general symptoms of cancer, such as:

-You may also have symptoms related to bleeding in your oesophagus caused by the cancer:
+You may have symptoms caused by bleeding in your oesophagus, including:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.